SPONDYLOARTHROPATHY

 Benefits of Surgical Treatment

-The benefits of surgery for spondyloarthropathy are generally limited due to the nature of the condition and the risks associated with surgery itself.
-Spondyloarthopathy primarily causes inflammation, and surgery can’t address the underlying cause.
+The benefits of surgery for spondyloarthropathy are generally limited due to the nature of the condition and the risks associated with the surgery itself.
+Spondyloarthropathy primarily causes inflammation, and surgery can’t address the underlying cause.
 Additionally, some procedures, like spinal fusion, can worsen stiffness, which is a core symptom.

 However, in some severe cases, surgery can offer some potential benefits:

-• Pain Relief: In cases of severe joint damage, particularly in the hips or knees, a total joint replacement surgery can significantly improve pain and function.
+- Pain Relief: In cases of severe joint damage, particularly in the hips or knees, total joint replacement surgery can significantly improve pain and function.
 In general, this allows for better mobility and participation in daily activities.

 Here’s a key point to remember: The benefits of surgery need to be weighed heavily against the risks.
 Surgery is typically a last resort after exhausting all non-surgical management options and when the complications significantly impact daily life.